iceberg12/Udacity_SDC_Semantic_Segmentation/README.md

 ### Next

 If having more time I will try to implement on other class detection (pedestrian, bicycle, sign board, ...).
-Also try to achirve the test result at every epoch to improve the prediction accuracy in test.
+Also try to archive the test result at every epoch to improve the prediction accuracy in test.